alirezaafzalaghaei/s-programming-language/readme.md

  - Python 3
  - `goto-statement` module.
 Install it via `pip install goto-statement`
+ - `sympy` module.
+Install it via `pip install sympy`

 ## Usage

 - Clone (or download) the project.
 - Open a terminal (or CMD) and change directory to project folder (via `cd` or ...)
-- Compile and Run your program using this command:
+- If you have program source code you just need to compile and run it using this command:

       python3 compiler.py example.s inputs_seprated_via_space
+- but if you have code (godel number) of program you need first decode the number and then compile the source code.

+## Important

+ Since prime factorization has not a fast straight forward method and based on number of instructions result of Goldel number increases, it's better to input list of #(I) \[instruction codes\] to decoder. also result of encode function is list of instruction codes.

 ## Example

+### Encode/Decode
+- First run using this command:

+      python3 coding.py

+- Now follow instructions and get you desired output.

+      1) Decode
+      2) Encode
+      Select an option: (1/2) 1
+      1) list of instruction codes
+      2) program code
+      Select an option: (1/2) 2
+      Enter Program code: 199
+      Enter output file name: output.s

+- output.s:

+      [B1] Y <- Y
+      Y <- Y
+      Y <- Y + 1

+ - Now you can use `compiler.py` to compile your program.

-Here i wrote a program which gets two input and returns sum of them.
+Here i wrote another program which gets two input and returns sum of them.

- - Example.s:
+ - Example2.s:

-        [A] IF X1 != 0 GOTO B
+        [A1] IF X1 != 0 GOTO B1
         Z1 <- Z1 + 1
-        IF Z1 != 0 GOTO C
+        IF Z1 != 0 GOTO C1
-        [B] X1 <- X1 - 1
+        [B1] X1 <- X1 - 1
         Y <- Y + 1
         Z1 <- Z1 + 1
-        IF Z1 != 0 GOTO A
+        IF Z1 != 0 GOTO A1

-        [C] IF X2 != 0 GOTO D
+        [C1] IF X2 != 0 GOTO D1
         Z2 <- Z2 + 1
         IF Z2 != 0 GOTO A2
-        [D] X2 <- X2 - 1
+        [D1] X2 <- X2 - 1
         Z3 <- Z3 + 1
         Z2 <- Z2 + 1
-        IF Z2 != 0 GOTO C
+        IF Z2 != 0 GOTO C1

         [A2] IF Z3 != 0 GOTO B2
         Z4 <- Z4 + 1
-        IF Z4 != 0 GOTO E
+        IF Z4 != 0 GOTO E1
         [B2] Z3 <- Z3 - 1
         Y <- Y + 1
         Z5 <- Z5 + 1